Administrative policy regarding staff participation in companies commercializing institutional research

 (3) Desire to hold an ownership interest in any firm, corporation, or other association to which the board of trustees has assigned, licensed, transferred, or sold the college or university’s interests in discoveries or inventions made or created by that employee or in patents issued to that employee (hereinafter “company”) commercializing their research.

-(4) These rules serve as exceptions to the Ohio ethics law and related statutes (Chapter 102., sections 2921.42 and 2921.43 of the Revised Code), which might otherwise apply.
+(4) This policy serves as exceptions to the Ohio ethics law and related statutes (Chapter 102., sections 2921.42 and 2921.43 of the Revised Code), which might otherwise apply.
 Matters outside the scope of this chapter will be subject to such laws to the extent applicable.

 (1) Institutional responsibilities and personal financial interests.
 Staff members may pursue research projects as authorized by their supervisors.
 Supervisors must take extra care to monitor the entrepreneurial activities of their staff employees.
 They should authorize only those staff research projects that will advance the missions of the university and the employing unit, without regard to the financial interests of individual employees.